JDSalisbury/hexo_tas/source/_posts/how_to_play.md

 Players draw 5 Fate Cards.
 At the start of the game.
 (Max Hand Size 5)

-Each Player Draws An Aditional Fate Card at the Beginning of their turn.
+Each Player draws an aditional Fate Card at the beginning of their turn.

     At the end of your turn, you must discard Fate Cards to Max Hand Size.